 You should always seek the help of your attorney immediately.
-However, here are some helpful steps that can help you streamline the estate settlement process while you are attempting to ensure that your spouse's wishes are honored and your needs are met, and estate planning mistakes are avoided.
+However, here are some helpful steps that can help you streamline the estate settlement process while you are attempting to ensure that your spouse's wishes are honored, your needs are met, and estate planning mistakes are avoided.

 1. Wills, Trusts and Related Documents